 On Friday, Jan.
 17, Abdul Baha went to the Muhammadan Mosque at Woking.
 There, in the Muhammadan Mosque He spoke to a large audience of Muhammadans and Christians who gathered there from different parts of the world.

 On Jan.
 21, 1913, this glorious time had an end.
 He started by express train for Paris from Victoria Station.
 He stayed at the French capital till the middle of June, addressing (by the help of His interpreter) ‘all sorts and conditions of men’.
 Once more Paris proved how thoroughly it deserved the title of ‘city of ideas’.
 During this time He visited Stuttgart, Budapest, and Vienna.
-At Budapest He had the great pleasure of meeting Arminius Vambery, who had become virtually a strong adherent of the cause.
+At Budapest He had the great pleasure of meeting Arminius Vambéry, who had become virtually a strong adherent of the cause.

 Will the Master be able to visit India?
 He has said Himself that some magnetic personality